 Liverpool star Steven Gerrard famously beat up a deejay at a nightclub.
-He remains beloved in the English media, and, like Lampard, is now being welcomed with open arms into an MLS club, the Los Angeles Galaxy.
+He remains beloved in the English media, and, like Lampard, is now being welcomed with open arms into an MLS club, the Los Angeles Galaxy in his case.

 Wayne Rooney famously cursed out England fans on worldwide TV during the 2010 World Cup.
 He is also an unrepentant diver and dirty player, and cheated on his pregnant wife with a prostitute.
 The Manchester United star is still beloved, in the media and out.